AlineIoste/CoLN/README.md

-# CoLN — Collaborative Learning with Non-convex aggregation
+# CoLN — Combined Learning with Non-convex aggregation

-This repository provides a reference implementation of **CoLN** (Collaborative Learning with Non-convex aggregation) as described in the accompanying paper.
+This repository provides a reference implementation of **CoLN** (Combined Learning with Non-convex aggregation) as described in the accompanying paper.

 ## What’s in this repo